← Back to all apps

 • Pagination: Maintain the current offset of results viewed by the user in their session for a given search criteria for flights, starting with 0.
 If the user asks for more, request the appropriate offset.
 If the search criteria for flights changes, reset the offset to 0.
 Set the limit as the number of results to fetch as explicitly requested by the user, else the tool will decide the limit.

-• Example: If today is 2025-01-15 and user asks "flights in January" → use 2026-01-01
+• Example: If today is 2026-02-24 and the user asks for “flights in January”, interpret that as January 2027

 Examples (intent → autosets):